 Even a no-cost card with low usage is valuable for your score.

-Each loan or credit card application triggers a hard enquiry in your CIBIL report.
+Each loan or credit card application triggers a hard inquiry in your CIBIL report.

 - Signal credit desperation